 - Preheat oven to 400 degrees F. Line a baking sheet with parchment paper.

 - In a medium bowl, whisk together almond milk and flour.
-Add cauliflower florets, and mix until they are coated.
+Add the cauliflower florets, and mix until they are coated.
 Transfer florets to the lined baking sheet.
 Roast for 15 minutes.

 - While the cauliflower is roasting, prepare the sauce.
-Combine honey, soy sauce, rice vinegar, sesame oil, orange juice, orange zest, ginger, and garlic in a small saucepan.
+Combine honey, soy sauce, rice vinegar, sesame oil, orange juice, orange zest, ginger, and garlic in a small saucepan over high heat.
 Bring to a boil, whisking often.
 In a separate bowl, whisk the cornstarch and water together.

 - Add the cornstarch and water mixture to the boiling sauce.
 Bring it back to a boil and cook, stirring often until sauce thickens, about 5 minutes.
 The sauce should be sticky and thick.
 Remove sauce from heat.

 - Once the cauliflower is finished baking, pour sauce over florets.
 You may need to use a brush to completely coat the florets in the sauce.
 Roast for another 10 minutes.

 - Remove from oven.
 Top with scallions and sesame seeds to serve.
 Enjoy!